 The tachometer shows the engine revolutions per minute.
 It has functions of trim meter, adjusting trolling speed, cooling water/engine temperature display, battery voltage display, total hour/trip hour display, oil pressure display, water detection alert, engine trouble alert, and periodic maintenance notification.
-If optional sensors are connected to the unit, cooling water pressure display will be available.
+If the cooling water pressure sensor is installed, the unit can also show the cooling water pressure display.
+However, even if the cooling water pressure sensor is not installed, the cooling water pressure display can be shown by connecting an optional sensor to the unit.
 For the optional sensor, consult your Yamaha dealer.
 The tachometer unit is available in round or square types.
 Check your tachometer unit type.